Saima-Devops/Serverless-Architecture-Assignments/Assignment#1/README.md

 This project demonstrates how AWS Lambda and Boto3 can automatically manage EC2 instances based on tags.

-This is an automation approach helps automate infrastructure management and reduce manual work in aws cloud environment.
+This is an automation approach that helps us to automate infrastructure management and reduce manual work in AWS cloud architecture.

 ------------------------------------------------------------------------